-5. Electrical documents.
-See Florida Statutes 471.003(2)(h).
+- 5. Electrical documents.
+See Section 471.003(2)(h), Florida Statutes.
 Any electrical or plumbing or air-conditioning and refrigeration system meeting the following thresholds are required to be designed by a Florida Registered Engineer.
-The system, requires an electrical system with a value of over \$125,000; and Requires an aggregate service capacity of over 600 amperes (240 volts) on a residential electrical system or over 800 amperes (240 volts) on a commercial or industrial electrical system;
+Any system which: - 1.
+Requires an electrical or plumbing or air-conditioning and refrigeration system with a value greater than \$125,000; and - 2.a.
+Requires an aggregate service capacity of greater than 600 amperes (240 volts) on a residential electrical system or greater than 800 amperes (240 volts) on a commercial or industrial electrical system; - b.
+Requires a plumbing system with more than 250 fixture units; or - c.
+Requires a heating, ventilation, and air-conditioning system which exceeds a 15-ton-per-system capacity, or if the project is designed to accommodate more than 100 persons.

-Note: It was further clarified by the Commission that the limiting factor of 240 volt or over is required to be designed by an Engineer.
-Documents requiring an engineer seal by this part shall not be valid unless a professional engineer who possesses a valid certificate of registration has signed, dated, and stamped such document as provided in Section 471.025, Florida Statutes.
+Documents requiring an engineer seal by this part shall not be valid unless professional engineer who possesses a valid certificate of registration has signed, dated, and stamped such document as provided in Section 471.025, Florida Statutes